-Trades Mat hematics 331 A & I 3
+Trades Mat ithematics 331 A & B

-Credit: 1.0)
+Credit: 1.0

 Grade Level: 12

 Prerequisite: Geometry

-Supplies: A graphing calculo itor is recommended.
+Supplies: A graphing calculator is recommended.
 TI-84 Plus is recommended.

-NOTE : Trades Math may be taken

-before or after Transition Math.

 This course follows a standard technical college introductory math course path: apply basic arithmetic, Algebra, and Geometry to the various trades.
 Application problems will also include those of facilities, staffing, and materials management to provide a more well-rounded and supportive experience.
 As in all other OHS courses, students will be asked to articulate their solution processes and analysis results.